Variable Selection for Latent Class Analysis with Application to Low Back Pain Diagnosis: Low back pain data

 \section{Low back pain data}

-Recently, \citet{smart:blake:2011} conducted a survey in St. Vincent's University Hospital of Dublin to investigate the use of a mechanisms-based classification of musculoskeletal pain in clinical practice.
-The aim of the study was to asses the discriminative power of the taxonomy of pain in \emph{Nociceptive}, \emph{Peripheral Neuropathic} and \emph{Central Sensitization} for low-back disorders, identifying a set of clinical criteria whose absence or presence is useful to describe the three categories.
-As it is stated by the International Association for the Study of Pain, the three types of pain have the following definitions \citep{merskey:bogduk:2002}: \begin{itemize} \item \emph{Nociceptive}: Pain that arises from actual or threatened damage to non-neural tissue, occurring with a normally functioning somatosensory nervous system; \item \emph{Peripheral Neuropathic}: Pain initiated or caused by a primary lesion or dysfunction in the peripheral nervous system; \item \emph{Central Sensitization}: Pain initiated or caused by a primary lesion or dysfunction in the central nervous system. \end{itemize}
+A mechanisms-based classification of pain relates the generation and maintenance of pain to its underlying neurophysiological mechanisms.
+To this purpose, the following categories have been suggested for a clinically meaningful classification of pain [\cite{merskey:bogduk:2002,woolf:2004}]: \begin{itemize} \item \emph{Nociceptive}: Pain that arises from actual or threatened damage to non-neural tissue, occurring with a normally functioning somatosensory nervous system; \item \emph{Peripheral Neuropathic}: Pain initiated or caused by a primary lesion or dysfunction in the peripheral nervous system; \item \emph{Central Sensitization}: Pain initiated or caused by a primary lesion or dysfunction in the central nervous system. \end{itemize}